jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 Ottawa.
-Thanks for being with US on CBC news, CBC news network, live streaming around the world on the CBC app and on CBC News.
+Thanks for being with us on CBC news, CBC news network, live streaming around the world on the CBC app and on CBC News.
 Ca. We are standing by to bring you the Prime Minister's briefing.
 This is not like another briefing.
 Nova Scotians are trying to come to terms with a mass shooting, gunman killing at least 16 people.